-5.1 Although this document specifically refers to fraud and corruption, it equally applies to any forms of malpractice that can reduce public confidence in the school, and may also include acts committed outside of official duties but which impact upon the school's trust in the individual concerned.
-Examples may include, the criminal acts of theft of "property", which includes all assets and cash; false accounting; obtaining by deception; pecuniary advantage by deception; computer abuse and computer crime.
+Although this document specifically refers to fraud and corruption, it equally applies to any form of misconduct that can reduce public confidence in the school, and may also include acts committed outside of official duties but which impact upon the school's trust in the individual concerned.
+Examples may include, the criminal acts of theft of property, which includes all assets and cash; false accounting; obtaining by deception; pecuniary advantage by deception; computer abuse and computer crime.

 Also, it includes bribery and corruption.
-Staff and Governors can be exposed to a number of "pressures", from external parties to act in a particular way in a particular case.
+Staff and Governors can be exposed to a number of pressures from external parties to act in a particular way in a particular case.

-- 5.2 Governors and staff are an important element in the school's stance on fraud, bribery and corruption, and they are positively encouraged and expected to raise any concerns that they may have on these issues where they are associated with the school's activity. - 5.3 Staff should normally raise concerns through their immediate manager (e.g Head of Key Stage or Department, a member of the Senior Leadership Team or the Headteacher), however it is recognised that they may feel inhibited in certain circumstances depending on the seriousness and sensitivity of the issue and who is thought to be involved in the malpractice.
-In this case, staff and governors should contact the Chair of Governors, the council's Internal Audit section, the Director for Children and Families, or the Chief Executive of the Council .
+Governors and staff are an important element in the school's stance on fraud, bribery and corruption, and they are positively encouraged and expected to raise any concerns that they may have on these issues where they are associated with the school's activity.

+Staff should normally raise concerns through their immediate manager, a member of the Senior Leadership Team or the Headteacher; however it is recognised that they may feel inhibited in certain circumstances depending on the seriousness and sensitivity of the issue and who is thought to be involved in the malpractice.
+In this case, staff and Governors should contact the Chair of Governors, the Council's Internal Audit section, the Director for Children Services, or the Chief Executive of the Council.

-The school's "Whistleblowing" Policy gives further guidance on how to raise concerns and it gives details about the support and safeguards that are available to those that do raise concerns.
+The school's Whistleblowing Policy gives further guidance on how to raise concerns and it gives details about the support and safeguards that are available to those that do raise concerns.

-6 Action the school will take
+7 Actions the school will take

-- 6.1 All concerns will be treated in confidence and will be investigated promptly and fully in a professional manner, usually by the Council's Internal Audit Service, who should be notified of all allegations received.
-It should be noted that an allegation does not mean the individual person or company is guilty of any wrong-doing, and so they will not be treated as such until the case is proven. - 6.2 If fraud, bribery or corruption has taken place, the school, in conjunction with the Council, will in appropriate cases - prosecute the individual(s) or refer the case to the police - take appropriate disciplinary action where it involves an employee and this may lead to dismissal - pursue recovery for any financial loss - where appropriate the results of any action taken, including prosecutions will be reported in the media - 6.3 There is, of course, a need to ensure that the investigation process is not misused, therefore, any internal abuse, such as raising malicious or vexatious allegations, may be dealt with as a disciplinary matter.
+All concerns will be treated in confidence and will be investigated promptly and fully in a professional manner, usually by the Council's Internal Audit Service, who should be notified of all allegations received.
+It should be noted that an allegation does not mean the individual person or company is guilty of any wrong-doing, and they will not be treated as such until the case is proven.

+If fraud, bribery or corruption has taken place the school, in conjunction with the Council will, in appropriate cases:

+- o prosecute the individual(s) or refer the case to the police - o take appropriate disciplinary action where it involves an employee and this may lead to dismissal - pursue recovery for any financial loss where appropriate the results of any action taken, including prosecutions will be reported in the media

+There is a need to ensure that the investigation process is not misused, therefore, any internal abuse such as raising malicious or vexatious allegations may be dealt with as a disciplinary matter.